introtoxicXXl/donaty/_answer.md

 #### Answer: B

-<i>Write your explanation here</i>
-The function sayHi receives a name parameter, but when it call sayHi() without providing an argument, it will result in undefined.
+<i>The function sayHi receives a name parameter, but when it call sayHi() without providing an argument, it will result in undefined.</i>

 </p>
 </details>